RobBrowning/RobBrowning/README.md

 # Rob Browning

-## I'm a QA/Test Manager with over 12 years experience in testing.
+## I'm a QA Automation Engineer with over 12 years experience in testing.

 Most of repositories are private and slowly I am publishing them on Patroen.